21 Top Social Media Sites to Consider for Your Brand in 2023

 Be selective with your social media presence

 P.S.
 Buffer lets you schedule social media posts to several top social media sites.
-If you want to manage more than one social media account on Facebook, Instagram, Twitter, LinkedIn, Pinterest, or TikTok, try Buffer for 14 days to experience what it can do for your business.
+If you want to manage more than one social media account across multiple platforms, try Buffer (totally free) to experience what it can do for your business.